 This moist vegan pumpkin bread is made with aquafaba, which is the liquid broth that comes in cans of chickpeas.
 The aquafaba helps emulsify the batter and create a batter and bread that’s indistinguishable from its conventional counterpart!

-With the cost of eggs increasing, using aquafaba is a sure way you can be sustainable and economical in your kitchen this holiday season!
+With the cost of eggs increasing, using aquafaba is a sure way you can have a sustainable Thanksgiving while cutting costs in your kitchen this holiday season!

 Did you notice that every vegan mac and cheese recipe now has vegan cheese in it?
 Well for us Mac and Cheese purists out there, the vegan cheese just won’t cut it.
 As a mac and cheese lover and food scientist, I have very high standards for my mac and cheese, so that’s why I created this hatch chili vegan mac and cheese recipe that can satisfy your cravings for the classic comfort food, while providing nutrition and variety with pairings.